Home » Recommended Reading

 Rose Review 2006.
 Independent Review of the Teaching of Early Reading.

-FREE download.
+Free download.
 Foundation document for synthetic phonics teaching.

 https://dera.ioe.ac.uk/5551/2/report.pdf